Skip to content

 Pilar Conesa

-CEO of anteverti & Curator of the Smart City Expo World Congress
+President of Anteverti & Curator of the Smart City Expo World Congress

 Emilia Saiz